lwjglgamedev/zvk/bookcontents/chapter-07/chapter-07.md

     }
 };
 ```
 We just create and image and the associated image view.
-Depending on the type of image (color or depth image), we setup the aspect mask
+Depending on the type of image (color or depth image), we set up the aspect mask
 accordingly.

 ## Changing vertices structure